sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/start_here.md

 You should delete the `docs/guides` folder when you no longer need it.
 You shouldn't need it after the Sprint Zero.

+!!! tip

+    For more in-depth guide about technical documentation, check out [Diátaxis](https://diataxis.fr/).
+If you do not know the difference between tutorials, how-to guides, technical reference and explanation, you should definitely check the page out.

 ## Order of Work

 - [x] Read the Start Here document.